-Client Testimonial: Victorian orangery perfect for family entertaining
+Client testimonial: Victorian orangery perfect for family entertaining14 Mar

 When we moved into our current property we already had plans to renovate.
 Our previous house was fitted with a conservatory which was used on a daily basis and was integral to our family life and social dynamic.
 As a result, it was always part of the plan to install a glazed extension when we moved to the house we live in today; our home just wouldn’t feel complete without it.

 Built in the Victorian era, our property is much older and larger than our previous house, therefore, we wanted a glazed extension that was in keeping with the style, age, and size of the building.
 We decided an orangery would be the best solution; a part-brick exterior and elegant roof lantern would provide a sense of scale, forming a statement feature in its own right while complementing the existing structure.

 When we contacted Westbury, the design team came to visit us in our home and talked us through the process.
 Their level of expertise and customer service was both refreshing and encouraging, so after narrowing our options down to just a handful of suppliers, we went with our gut feeling and selected Westbury for the job.